 -Example Pricing

-Now let’s say the contractor adds an extra 200 sq ft to the measurement.
+Now let’s assume the contractor adds an extra 200 sq ft to the measurement.

 -What 200 Extra Sq Ft Costs You